 - Personnel to help develop the Solicitation Document; - Evaluation Team members; and - Legal counsel, if applicable.
-(See chapter 8, section 8.4.B of this Manual for more information on seeking legal participation.)
+(See chapter 8, section 8.4.B of this Manual for more information on seeking-legal review of contractsparticipation.)

 If required by the Local Contracting Manual, the Buyer should have these personnel sign confidentiality/conflict statements.
 See chapter 4, section 4.1.C of this Manual for additional information on confidentiality/conflict statements.